 Establishing a routine of making business decisions, regardless of how tough they may be, could have spared you from this downfall.
 It’s a domino effect, you see.
 Had you detached the cinderblock from your leg that was Todd Grantham from your program way back when you should have, when the water had first crept up to your toes— as opposed to when the water had already risen up to your nose— you wouldn’t be in this mess.

 Personally, I’d seen enough of Todd Grantham after Bryce Perkins looked like Michael Vick in the 2019 Orange Bowl, but at least at that point it remained a fair argument to keep him onboard because the stats were good even while the tape was bad.
 So, OK; reasonable minds can differ, and that’s all that was at that point, a difference of opinion.
 Within three games of the 2020 season, it was obvious to most observers that he simply wasn’t working, and each game that played out from that point on made it seem more certain that Grantham would be gone by season’s end.
 As Oklahoma was wrapping up its 55-20 blowout win over Florida in the 2020 Cotton Bowl, Gator fans breathed a collective sigh of relief.
-At least now they could be sure that Todd Grantham was gone.
+The loss was disconcerting, disgusting, and disgraceful, but at least now they could be sure that Todd Grantham was gone.

 Except: despite libraries of information that proved beyond a reasonable doubt that Todd Grantham was a cancer to an otherwise healthy football program, you brought him back and allowed that cancer to grow.
 And no, you didn’t bring him back because his contract only had one more year on it and Florida didn’t want to pay all two million dollars of his buyout.
 That’s been debunked by multiple boosters.
 You brought him back because you wanted to and because you could, not because you thought it was the best thing for the program.